UmeshMotiwale/Diffusion_Models_from_Scratch/README.md

 - Visualize the noising process at every timestep
 - Build the dataset pipeline that produces (noisy_image, timestep, noise) tuples

-### Checkpoint Question
-"Explain why we can sample `x_t` directly from `x_0` in one step instead of iterating t times.
-What's the math behind that, and why does it matter for training?"

-### Stretch Goals
-- Implement and compare quadratic and sigmoid schedules
-- Plot the signal-to-noise ratio (SNR) curve for each schedule
-- Read the "Improved DDPM" paper and understand why cosine schedules help

-### Common Pitfalls
-- Confusing `beta`, `alpha`, and `alpha_bar` (cumulative product) — get the notation locked in early
-- Numerical instability when computing square roots of `alpha_bar` near `t=T`
-- Not normalizing image data to `[-1, 1]` before adding noise

 ---

 ## Week 4: Training the Reverse Process